 Cases of Note

-Michael E. Davis, aka Tony Davis v.
+Michael E. Davis, et al. v.
 Electronic Arts Inc.: We are defending Electronic Arts (EA) in a case that will test the limits of the First Amendment as it applies to expressive works.
-Retired St. Louis Rams quarterback Vince Ferragamo, Tampa Bay Buccaneers running back Tony Davis and Dallas Cowboys tight end Billy Joe Dupree filed suit over EA’s avatars of the former players in its Madden NFL series.
-The plaintiffs are seeking to have the case certified as a class action on behalf of a purported 6,000 former NFL players who allegedly appeared on more than 100 historic teams in various editions of Madden NFL.
+Retired St. Louis Rams quarterback Vince Ferragamo, Tampa Bay Buccaneers running back Tony Davis, and Dallas Cowboys tight end Billy Joe Dupree filed suit over EA’s Madden NFL series, alleging that avatars in the game’s historic teams use former players’ likenesses.
+To date, EA has successfully defeated the plaintiffs’ efforts to certify the case as a class action on behalf of a purported 6,000 former NFL players.

 Everett Jewett v.
 Shasta County Sheriff’s Department: We have filed a class action on behalf of disabled inmates at a Northern California jail, who have suffered a systemic violation of their civil rights.
 Those violations include routinely placing those with mobility disabilities in 23 hour lock down, stripping them of devices such as canes and crutches for weeks at a time, forcing them to sleep on the floor, and excluding them from jail programs and services.
 Those who have requested a safe living environment are either denied or endure retribution.
 The result is a system that imposes dire mental and physical consequences, and one which is in flagrant violation of the law.